How Did the Internet Start? Walk-through with the Internet History

 Evolution of Internet

-The Internet has become a need of the hour for everyone in the 21st century.
+The Internet has become a necessity of the 21st century for everyone.

 It’s not limited to computers; it has reached mobile phones, wearables, smart homes, automobiles, AI, ML, and more.
-Likewise, it’s not limited to sharing information but has become a part of life.
+Likewise, it’s not limited to sharing information, but has become an integral part of life.

 The Internet entertains, communicates, transacts, and keeps you updated with the latest information across the globe.